-Entering a noncredit certificate program at FIT is a three-step process:
+Entering a multiple course noncredit certificate program at FIT is a three-step process:

-In order to enter a noncredit certificate program, students must register, attend, and complete the first course in their chosen program.
-There is no application or admissions process for the noncredit classes, so students need only follow the link to our website to register.
-You can register for as many classes as you like, just be advised that courses with pre-requisites must be completed in order.
+There is no application or admissions process for noncredit classes.
+Simply register for courses in person or through web registration.
+You can register for as many classes as you like, just be advised that courses with prerequisites must be completed in order.

 Frequently Asked Questions about Noncredit Certificate Programs

 Just follow the steps above.
 There is no application process and no portfolio required for noncredit certificate programs.
 Note that you must complete 1 course in the program with a passing grade before you will be permitted to file an affidavit and officially declare your certificate.

 Our programs are open to adults 18 years of age and up and prior experience is not required for most of our programs.
 We highly recommend that students interested in any of the Product Development certificates have industry experience: knowledge of construction techniques and sewing is crucial as the courses involve a high level of technical information.
 For students without this experience, we recommend contacting the office to discuss preparatory course options.